Components

 LCD LED display

-With an LCD LED display kun display your text on the screen.
+With an LCD LED display only display your text on the screen.
 In the program you indicate how many lines and characters fit on your display.
 This is indicated by e.g. : 16x2.
 This then indicates that the display can show 2 lines at a time of 16 characters long.

 Sensors